ALBURY PARISH COUNCIL MEETING

 Apologies were received and accepted from Councillor Walne.

 4. To confirm the minutes of the Albury Parish Council annual meeting held on Tuesday 4th May 2021

-Resolved, that these minutes be agreed as a true and accurate record of the proceedings They will be signed and passed to the clerk for filing.
+Resolved, that these minutes be agreed as a true and accurate record of the proceedings.

 5. To receive reports on actions agreed at the last council meeting

 6. To receive petitions, comments and questions from the public

 7. To hear from and co-opt anyone interested in filling the parish councillor vacancy

 We have an interested party who has already completed the councillor training course.
 She was unable to attend tonight but will attend in September with a view to being co-opted.